-Breaking the Ceiling: Meet The Women of Red Bull King of the Air 2024
+Breaking the ceiling: Meet the women of Red Bull King of the Air 2024

 Pippa Van Iersel

-For Pippa, competing at King of the Air was once a distant dream, but now her childhood visions will become a reality.
-Her bold moves, like the Back to Late Back (with an added rotation), speak volumes of her unyielding determination. “(If I should win) It’s not just my win; it’s a win for all women in kiteboarding,” she says, showing how determined she is to inspire future athletes.
+For Pippa Van Iersel, competing at Red Bull King of the Air was once a distant dream, but now her childhood visions will become a reality.
+Her bold moves like the Back to Late Back (with an added rotation) speak volumes of her unyielding determination.
+"If I should win, it's not just my win; it's a win for all women in kiteboarding," she says, showing how determined she is to inspire future athletes.

 Francesca Maini

-Francesca has long yearned to see women compete at this level.
-With her Kiteloop Board-Off, she’s prepared to showcase the heights women can reach.
-“This competition will push women to rise even further,” she says.
+Francesca Maini has long yearned to see women compete at this level.
+With her Kiteloop Board-Off, she's prepared to showcase the heights women can reach.
+"This competition will push women to rise even further,” she says.
 Her message to the next generation?
-Persevere, even when challenges seem insurmountable—progress begins at the edge of your comfort zone.
+Persevere, even when challenges seem insurmountable – progress begins at the edge of your comfort zone.

 Jasmine Cho

-Jasmine’s road to King of the Air was paved with sacrifices, including pausing another career to focus on her kiteboarding dreams.
-Her Backroll Kiteloop Board-Off is a signature and she believes this competition isn’t just a personal triumph but a turning point for visibility in women’s kiteboarding.
+Jasmine Cho’s road to Red Bull King of the Air was paved with sacrifices, including pausing another career to focus on her kiteboarding dreams.
+Her Backroll Kiteloop Board-Off is a signature move and she believes this competition isn’t just a personal triumph but a turning point for the visibility of women's kiteboarding.
 “Take it step by step,” she advises to younger riders, but don't hold back when those progression leaps come.

 Zara Hoogenraad

-The World Champion, celebrated for her signature Boogie Double Loop, exemplifies the power of hard work and self-belief.
-“Red Bull King of The Air will ignite fresh talent and bring new energy,” she says, before adding some advice for young female riders: "Embrace small victories, cultivate positivity and learn from every setback with courage and determination."
+World champion Zara Hoogenraad, celebrated for her signature Boogie Double Loop, exemplifies the power of hard work and self-belief.
+"Red Bull King of The Air will ignite fresh talent and bring new energy," she says, before adding some advice for young female riders: "Embrace small victories, cultivate positivity and learn from every setback with courage and determination."

 Nathalie Lambrecht

-Nathalie began her Big Air journey in 2022, making her rapid ascent to the sport’s top echelon remarkable.
+Nathalie Lambrecht began her big air journey in 2022, making her rapid ascent to the sport's top echelon remarkable.
 With her Backroll Kiteloop Board-Off, she honours the trailblazers who came before and aims to spark a butterfly effect of inspiration.
-“This is just the beginning,” she says, brimming with hope for future generations.
+"This is just the beginning," she says, brimming with hope for future generations.

-This year's competition, once again taking place at the iconic Kite Beach in Cape Town, will take place between 23rd November and 8th December, on the windiest day within that window.
-Stay tuned here for all the updates and to watch it all LIVE!
+Red Bull King of the Air 2024 once again takes place at the iconic Kite Beach in Cape Town, South Africa, between November 23 and December 8.
+Stay tuned here for all the updates and to watch it live.